funkysidd/python/imdb_review_extractor/README.txt

 movies with a huge number of reviews.
 Safe Haven for example has 680 reviews, where each review has 5 attributes.

-This presents the motivation for automating this task through computer script or code.
-More importantly the script can be standardized for extracting useful information for any movie listed on IMDB.
+This presents the motivation for automating this task through a computer script or code.
+More importantly, the script can be standardized for extracting useful information for any movie listed on IMDB.

 Technique for extracting data:

 IMDB lists user reviews in an indexed format that can be accessed using a static URL.
-For example reviews for the movie Safe Haven can be accessed from the following link,
+For example, reviews for the movie Safe Haven can be accessed from the following link,

 http://www.imdb.com/title/tt1702439/reviews-index?start=0;count=131